kashmir96/osoappliance/content/posts/2023-washing-machine.md

 ---

 title: 2023 Washing Machine
 description: "In the year 2023, washing machines are set to revolutionize the way we do laundry.
-As technology continues to advance, manufacture...read now to learn more"
+As technology continues to advance, manufacture...learn about it in this post"
 keywords: 2023 washing machine
-publishDate: 45001
+publishDate: 3/16/2023
 tags: ["Washing Machine", "Laundry Appliances", "Clean Appliance", "Appliance Guide"]
 author: Curtis
 categories: ["Household Appliances"]
 cover:
- image: /img/washingmachine/331.webp
+ image: /img/washingmachine/51.webp
- alt: 'their sisters washing machine having its time in the sun'
+ alt: 'a well loved washing machine that took less attention than they thought'

 ---